What is Jungfraujoch - Top of Europe?

 Jungfraujoch can be reached by cogwheel trains and cable car.
 There are multiple stations from which you can start your journey.
 Assuming you start in Interlaken, these are the 3 main routes to Jungfraujoch:

-After changing trains in Lauterbrunnen, you'll travel up to the scenic mountain village of Wengen and then onto Kleine Scheidegg.
+After changing trains in Lauterbrunnen, you'll travel up to the mountain village of Wengen and then onto Kleine Scheidegg.
 Again, the best views from the train are on the right.
-You'll look down on the Lauterbrunnen valley with its Staubbach Fall, and up to the Jungfrau and other snow-capped mountains.
+You'll look down on the Lauterbrunnen Valley with its Staubbach Fall, and up to the Jungfrau and other snow-capped mountains.

 At Kleine Scheidegg, you'll change trains for the last leg to Jungfraujoch.
-The majority of this section is in a tunnel, but still it's impressive if you just think about it: a tunnel at an altitude of 3,000 m right through the rocks of the Eiger.
+The majority of this section is in a tunnel, but still, it's impressive if you just think about it: a tunnel at an altitude of 3,000 m right through the rocks of the Eiger!

-The train passes several stations along the route.
-One of them is Eigergletscher, where the Eiger Express cable cars from Grindelwald arrive and where you'll have to change trains once more.
 In some cases, this train will make another short stop at the station of Eismeer.
 You can get off the train for a few minutes to enjoy the view of eternal snow and ice through the panoramic windows.

 If you travel from Interlaken to Grindelwald, you can best sit on the right for the best view.

-In Grindelwald, you'll change to the train to Kleine Scheidegg.
-You can either sit on the left for an impressive view of the Eiger North face, or on the right for a wider view across the valley of Grindelwald.
+From Grindelwald, sit on the right (which becomes the left side after Grindelwald Grund) for an impressive view of the Eiger North face.
+Or sit on the left (which becomes the right after Grindelwald Grund) for a wider view across the valley of Grindelwald.

-At Kleine Scheidegg, you'll change trains for last section through the tunnel in the Eiger (please see the description under Option 1).
+At Kleine Scheidegg, you'll change trains for last section through the tunnel in the Eiger: please see the description under Option 1.

 This is the quickest route, as the Eiger Express bypasses the cogwheel trains that travel via Kleine Scheidegg.